Falcon's Fury: History

 At the end of February, Busch Gardens Tampa announced that Falcon's Fury would open on May 1, and on April 3 the park began a sweepstakes contest for its "Falcon's Fury First-to-Ride Party".
-A second, similar contest began on April 11, with fifty winners from each contest being among the first riders.
+A second, similar contest began on April 11, with 50 winners from each contest being among the first riders.
 A week later, the park announced that the ride's opening would be delayed, and several media events scheduled for April and May (including the First-to-Ride party) were cancelled.
 It was later disclosed that the delay was due to manufacturing and technical issues with the cables which pull the gondola up the tower.
 During the week of August 10, Falcon's Fury opened for park employees.
-On August 16 the ride soft-opened to the public, and two-and-a-half weeks later Falcon's Fury officially opened.
+On August 16 the ride soft-opened to the public, and two and a half weeks later Falcon's Fury officially opened.

-Busch Gardens Tampa temporarily closed Falcon's Fury for inspection following the Orlando FreeFall accident at ICON Park in March 2022.
-The drop tower would later reopen but then shortly close thereafter for regular maintenance.
+Busch Gardens Tampa temporarily closed Falcon's Fury for inspection following the Orlando FreeFall accident at Icon Park in March 2022.
+The drop tower later reopened but then shortly closed thereafter for regular maintenance.
 After a year of closure due to supply chain delays, the park announced Falcon's Fury would reopen for the Spring 2023 season.